What is the difference between call and apply?

 In C, and most other common languages after a function returns, all the local variables are no longer accessible because the stack-frame is destroyed.

 In JavaScript, if you declare a function within another function, then the local variables can remain accessible after returning from the function you called.
-This is demonstrated above, because we call the function say2() after we have returned from sayHello2().
-Notice that the code that we call references the variable text, which was a local variable of the function sayHello2().
+This is demonstrated above, because we call the function

-function() { alert(text); } // Output of say2.toString();
+.function() { alert(text); } // Output of say2.toString();

 The magic is that in JavaScript a function reference also has a secret reference to the closure it was created in — similar to how delegates are a method pointer plus a secret reference to an object.